suarezjulian/WizardPager/README.md

 Usage
 ============

 There is a sample implementation, so you can see how to add this library to your project.
-THe example uses ActionBarSherlock so you will need to add that as a dependency on the example project
+The example uses ActionBarCompat.

 Developed By
 ============